saurabhLearns/saurabhLearns/README.md

 - 😄 Pronouns: I have a name.
 - ⚡ Fun fact: I'm interestingly boring.
 -->
-By the way, don't get fooled.
+By the way, do not be fooled.
 'Thats' a cronjob.
 Not me.